GregoryBWilson/Credit_Risk_Analysis/README.md

 The Jupyter Notebooks contain the various output that have been used to bring together the results that are summarized below for convenience.

-Table 1 is taken from the BAS table of the results_tables.xlsx file that is available in the Credit_Risk_Analysis folder.
-The table has been sorted by column Balanced Accuracy Score from lowest to highest.
+Table 1 is taken from the "BAS" tab of the results_tables.xlsx file that is available in the Credit_Risk_Analysis folder.
+The table has been sorted by the column "Balanced Accuracy Score" from lowest to highest.

 ![Balanced_Accuracy_Score](Resources/Balanced_Accuracy_Score.png "Table 1 - Comparison of Balanced Accuracy Scores")